* China investment, retail sales growth slower than expected

 * U.S. dollar index rises to highest since December

-NEW YORK, May 15 (Reuters) - Oil prices settled a shade firmer after retreating from multi-year highs hit early in the day on Tuesday, supported by concerns that U.S. sanctions on Iran are likely to restrict crude exports from one of the biggest producers in the Middle East.
+NEW YORK, May 15 (Reuters) - Oil prices retreated below multi-year highs hit early in the day on Tuesday, supported by concerns that U.S. sanctions on Iran that are likely to restrict crude oil exports from one of the biggest producers in the Middle East.

 Additionally, the market retreated as the U.S. dollar strengthened against other currencies to the highest since December.
 As the dollar strengthens, investors can retreat from dollar-denominated commodities like oil.